Take a quiz to find out what's causing your ear issues.

 - Total unilateral (both ears) hearing loss

 - Extreme pain

 FAQs about warm or fluid sensation in the ear

 Is a ruptured eardrum an emergency?

-Although a ruptured eardrum will usually heal on its own, sometimes the associated symptoms are severe enough to warrant emergency assessment.
-If you are experiencing severe pain, bloody discharge, nausea or dizziness, in addition to fluid sensation in the ear, go the emergency room.
+Although a ruptured eardrum usually heals on its own, the symptoms can be severe enough to need immediate care.
+If you have severe pain, bloody discharge, nausea or dizziness, along with fluid sensation in the ear, go to the ER.

 Will I regain my hearing after my ear infection?

 Hearing loss from an ear infection can be a scary and concerning symptom.
 In most cases, once the fluid is gone, hearing returns.